Marola & Mass

 Clean, fresh Albariño to pair with all your seafood dishes

-Another triumph from Atlantic Galician Wineries, this beautiful wine takes Albariño one step further.
+The 2022 vintage of this beautiful wine has arrived, once again taking Albariño one step further.
 Clean, bright straw yellow in colour with greenish streaks, this wine has medium to high intensity on the nose, with aromas of herbs and resinous notes, grapefruit, lemon, and tropical fruit like pineapple and white flowers.
 On the palate, it is quite sweet but fresh, with a strong fruit presence, balance and a long finish.

 White Fish, Blue Fish, Shellfish, Salads, Poultry, On its own